Home Running Blog Site Index Link To Us Contact Us

 When you first start weight training it is important to learn the techniques on a low weight before you move up to heavier weights, even if this means starting with just the bar in many cases.
 As far as the number of reps goes this is up to you and you may feel you want to vary it according to the exercise that you are doing.
 As a rough guide we'd suggest doing three to five sets.

-As far as the number of repetitions in each set goes a reasonable starting point is 6-8 and then as you progress either reducing this number to increase the pure strength element or go up a bit to increase muscle mass.
+As far as the number of repetitions in each set goes a reasonable starting point is 6-8, then as you progress either reducing this number to increase the pure strength element or increasing a bit to increase muscle mass.
 It is rarely worth doing more than 12-15 reps in any set - just make the weight heavier and do less.

 Recovery